Overview

 Source: ODYSSEE

-The overall increase in transport consumption from 1.44 Mtoe in 2000 to 2.66 Mtoe in 2022 (+1.22 Mtoe) was mainly due to an increase in passenger and freight transport (+0.26 Mtoe) and to a significant shift in freight transport from less energy intensive modes (rail and water) to road transport (+0.62 Mtoe).
-These trends were only partially offset by energy savings (e.g. improved fuel efficiency of engines), which reduced consumption by about 0.37 Mtoe.
+The overall growth in transport consumption from 2.57 Mtoe in 2010 to 2.63 Mtoe in 2023 (+0.06 Mtoe) was mainly influenced by an increase in individual car transport of passengers and freight (+0.31 Mtoe) and a significant shift in the transport of goods from less energy-intensive modes of transport (rail and water) to road freight transport (+0.17 Mtoe).
+The above trends were only partially eliminated by technical savings (e.g. improving the fuel efficiency of engines), which meant a reduction in consumption by approximately 0.24 Mtoe.

 Source: ODYSSEE